PcapPlusPlus/pcapplusplus.github.io/docs/quickstart/vs.md

 ## Step 1 - install PcapPlusPlus

-Before installing PcapPlusPlus make sure you have the prerequisites installed for [Visual Studio 2015](/docs/install/build-source/vs2015#prerequisites).
+Before installing PcapPlusPlus make sure you have the prerequisites installed for [Visual Studio](/docs/install/build-source/vs#prerequisites).

 Download the pre-compiled package for Visual Studio 2015 from the [latest release page](https://github.com/seladb/PcapPlusPlus/releases/latest).